 In terms of age, sensation seeking tends to decrease with age, while conscientiousness, harm avoidance, and internal locus of control increase.
 Those who are 40 and older are more comfortable with ambiguity, while the 18-29 year olds are more oriented towards reward.

 What people often don’t realize is that risk shouldn’t be all or nothing.
 Calculated risk-takers, entrepreneurs for example, are very comfortable taking chances and dealing with the ambiguity of it, but they also have a healthy dose of conscientiousness.

 If you need to fill a position that involves taking risks, look for the right combination of risk-taking traits.
-People who are very harm avoidant may be too inhibited to take risks, while sensation seekers who lack forethought will be too much of a liability.
+People who are very harm-avoidant may be too inhibited to take chances, while sensation-seekers who lack forethought will be too much of a liability.
 This is why screening for the right balance of traits is important.Download our free eBook loaded with down-to-earth information about psychological testing for HR purposes.